 If you want to list events on your WordPress website, the WP Event Manager plugin is a popular option.
-There’s a free version of the plugin which has lots of great features, as well as paid extensions that add more advanced functionality to your WordPress website.
-In our WP Event Manager review, we look at what this plugin can do, as well as how easy it is to use to help you decide if this is the right events management and listings plugin for your project.
+There’s a free version of the plugin with many great features and paid extensions that add more advanced functionality to your WordPress website.
+In our WP Event Manager review, we look at what this plugin can do and how easy it is to use to help you decide if this is the right events management and listings plugin for your project.

 There are essentially two ways to use this plugin.
 One is to stick to the free version, while the other is to purchase the add-ons.
-To help you decide which approach is best for your project, this WP Event Manager review will cover the features of the free version, while also looking at the best add-ons to help you find the right option for your website.
+To help you decide which approach is best for your project, this WP Event Manager review will cover the features of the free version and look at the best add-ons to help you find the right option for your website.

 So without further ado, let’s start this review with a quick overview of the WP Event Manager plugin for WordPress.